amsa/PHProp/README.md

     count($ini->application);

-See the examples for more...
+See the samples for more.